cbisiere/tiny-prolog2/README.md

 One of the courses I also took in this MSc was Henri Méloni's course on speech recognition.
 As my Prolog II interpreter gained additional features, executing the Prolog II programs I wrote for this course is now possible.
 Ditto for a Prolog program to query a database of Nobel Prize winners.

-A more ambitious goal is to run some of the demo programs written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).
-At this point, the interpreter is able to read the entire Orbis program, but fails to run it as many built-in predicates have not been implemented yet.

 ## Status

-*As of May 2024:*
+*As of August 2024:*

 Support for Prolog II (both versions) and Prolog II+ (both Marseille and Edinburgh) syntaxes is (I believe) complete.

 The interpreter offers (partial) support for UTF-8 input and output.

 Support for Prolog II's predefined predicates is almost complete, and should be completed soon.
 Prolog II+ has a much larger set of predefined predicates.
 Only the bare minimum will be implemented, so as to run some examples I found interesting.
 The module system will not be implemented.

+The interpreter is able to solve most of the exercises proposed in Kanoui (1982) and Giannesini et al. (1985).
+In Edinburgh mode, it successfully (but slowly) runs Orbis, a demo program written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).

 ## Overview
 Being a simple implementation exercice, the interpreter offers only a few [built-in predicates](PREDEF.md) and no advanced features.